If you saw a list of company names in Chinese it would usually be safe to assume that they are companies from Mainland China, Hong Kong or Taiwan.

 > To verify a Mainland China company check out our China verification services

-Unlike in Mainland China, traditional Chinese characters are used throughout Hong Kong including in the company registration process if a Chinese name is chosen.
+Unlike in Mainland China, traditional Chinese characters are used throughout Hong Kong including on the certificate of incorporation.

 Traditional Chinese characters are usually the same or quite similar to their simplified equivalents, but there are some differences.
 E.g. the Chinese word (in Mandarin) for "Registered" is "註冊" in traditional and "注册" in simplified characters.